 \section{Abstract}

-We give here some precisions and improvements about the validity of the explicit reconstruction of any holomorphic function on $\mathbb{C}^2$ from the knowledge of its restrictions on a family of complex lines.
-Such a validity depends on the mutual repartition of the lines.
-This condition can by geometrically described and is equivalent to a stronger stability of the reconstruction formula in terms of permutations and subfamilies of lines.
-The motivation of this problem also comes from possible applications in mathematical economics and medical imaging.
+We give here some precisions and improvements about the validity of the explicit reconstruction of any holomorphic function on a ball of $\mathbb{C}^2$ from its restrictions on a family of complex lines.
+Such validity depends on the mutual distribution of the lines.
+This condition can be geometrically described and is equivalent to a stronger stability of the reconstruction formula in terms of permutations and subfamilies of these lines.
+The motivation of this problem comes from possible applications in mathematical economics and medical imaging.